WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Arizona/WaterAllocation/ReadME.md

 - Explode the consolidated waterallocations dataframe again using the *PODSiteUUID* field, and again for the *POUSiteUUID* field to create unique rows.
 - Perform error check on waterallocations dataframe (check for NaN values)
 - If waterallocations is not empty, export output dataframe *podsitetopousiterelationships.csv*.

 ***
+### 8) Code File: 8_AZwr_WaDEDataAssessmentScript.py
+Purpose: generate visuals and analytics used by the WaDE staff to inspect the processed data.

+***